thinkst/canarytools-docs/docs/bird-management/personalities.md

         required: false
         type: string
         description: A valid version number
+      - name: include_settings
+        required: false
+        type: boolean
+        default: true
+        description: Whether to include the settings object for each personality
+      - name: as_string
+        required: false
+        type: boolean
+        default: true
+        description: Whether to dump the personalities object to a string
     response: JSON structure with personalities for the specified node id's version or specified version.
   personalities_delete:
     name: Delete Personality